-Dropping | Adding | Withdrawing from classesPlease visit colum.edu/records for specific registration deadlines.
-Students will have a limited time to add and drop classes.
-Registration deadlines may vary depending on the duration and start date of the specific course.
+Dropping | Adding | Withdrawing from classesPlease visit colum.edu/registrar for specific registration deadlines.
+Students have a limited time to add and drop classes.
+Registration deadlines vary depending on the duration and start date of the specific course.
 Students may make changes to their class schedules (i.e., add or drop classes) at any time prior to the end of the official revision period.
-Students should be aware of the difference between dropping and withdrawing from a class.
-If a student drops a course before the posted deadline, the course will not appear on the student’s academic record.
-Course withdrawals will appear on the record as W (withdrawal), and it will impact a student’s Satisfactory Academic Progress.
-Students are required to attend their classes during the program revision period, and failure to attend a class will result in a “No Show” (NS) grade which is equivalent to a course withdrawal.
-Students are strongly advised to consult with a college advisor in the College Advising Center before deciding to withdraw from a class.
+Students should be aware of the difference between dropping and withdrawing from a class and the impact it may have on their balance and financial aid.